trevordavid/rossby-ridge/README.md

 ## Pile-ups in the Temperature–Period Distribution

-Code for reproducing the analysis and text presented in "Further Evidence for Modified Spin-down in Sun-like Stars: Pile-ups in the Temperature–Period Distribution," (David et al., submitted).
+Code for reproducing the analysis and text presented in "Further Evidence of Modified Spin-down in Sun-like Stars: Pile-ups in the Temperature–Period Distribution," (David et al., submitted).